- "USCF Essential Healthcare" from Faith, Family, and Freedom by Rod Lingsch for Congress. Released: 2024. Track 14. Genre: Politics.

 USCF Essential Healthcare (EHC)

 It is a long-term goal of USCF healthcare to eliminate illness and disease by supporting regenerative medicine and gene therapies.
-Since human DNA is stable and functions inside the cell, gene therapies have demonstrated long-term expression of the necessary proteins to mitigate inborn errors of metabolism (IEM) thereby restoring cells and reversing disease.
-Within a few decades, we may see the elimination of most diseases and illnesses leading to a significant reduction in healthcare costs.
+Since human DNA is stable and functions inside the cell, gene therapies have demonstrated long-term expression of the necessary proteins to mitigate Inborn Errors of Metabolism thereby restoring cells and reversing disease.
+Within a decade or so, we may see the elimination of most diseases and illnesses leading to a significant reduction in healthcare costs.
 Until then, affordable medical care requires honest individuals, patients, and providers that do not take advantage of their system.
-Citizens are encouraged to work with their employer to select an HMO or PPO that best suits the needs of their family.
-Citizens likewise can always seek support from their USCF State Monitoring Service for advice on which HMO or PPO best serves their healthcare needs.
+Members are encouraged to work with their employer to select an HMO or PPO that best suits the needs of their family.
+Members likewise can always seek support from their State Management System for advice on which HMO or PPO best serves their healthcare needs.